Manufacturing Engineering 1 (Apprenticeship)

 Description

-Manufacturing Engineering 1: Aims to produce environmentally responsible engineers, who will conduct manufacturing activities with due regard to the environment, regulatory and legal requirements.
-The module introduces the learner to the basic skills required to be a manufacturing engineer.
-It is envisaged that the learners will have the capability to understand, analyse, design and/or select the machinery, tooling and processes necessary for the production of components.
-The practical element of this module will enable the learners to have the practical skills required to safely operate workshop equipment to produce component to a desired specification.
-Upon completion of this module the learners will have obtained the basic necessary skills to gain employment working in a manufacturing engineering environment.
+Learners will develop the capability to understand, analyse, design and/or select the machinery, tooling and processes necessary for the production of components.
+The practical element of this module will enable the learners to have the skills required to safely operate workshop equipment to produce components to a desired specification.
+Manufacturing Engineering 1 will develop the awareness of learners of the importance of conducting manufacturing activities with due regard to the environment, regulatory and legal requirements.

 Learning Outcomes